carpentries/lesson-development-training/episodes/17-operations.md

 The Carpentries also provides a space for community-developed lessons to reside after the initial phases of development have been completed.
-[The Carpentries Lab][carpentries-lab] hosts a repository for open peer-review of lessons, and a collection of lessons that have passed through this review process and can be considered ready to teach by any Instructor with sufficient knowledge of the topic.
+[The Carpentries Lab][carpentries-lab] provides a platform for open peer-review of lessons, and hosts the collection of lessons that have passed through this review process.
+These peer-reviewed lessons can be considered ready to teach by any Instructor with sufficient knowledge of the topic.
 In the future, this lesson review process may also be used to determine when a lesson in the Incubator is ready to be incorporated into one of The Carpentries _Lesson Programs_, the collection of lessons and curricula that can be taught in an official workshop for